 - If the state where your place of business is located does not have continuing education standards, you must comply with Michigan’s.

-Michigan CPA Exam: Exam Dates, Score Release and Scheduling
+Michigan CPA Exam: Exam Dates, Score Release, and Scheduling

-In addition to the dates for score release, you must be aware of the CPA Exam scheduling procedure.
 Here is a comprehensive summary of the CPA Exam application and scheduling procedure: